profsmith89/ctps/_sources/chap16.md

 1. the value of `x` is the constant `42`; and
 2. the value of `y` is any integer.

-Because these facts allow for the possibility of `y` to be `0`, our static analysis should report that there's a divide-by-zero bug in this code.
+Because the second fact allows for the possibility of `y` to be `0`, our static analysis should report that there's a divide-by-zero bug in this code.
 To eliminate this bug, the code should check the value of `y` and only allow the division to execute if the value is not zero.

 Let's summarize what we've learned from these three simple examples about the basic operation of a static analysis tool:

 * We can reason about a script's execution by considering each statement's execution beginning with the first statement in the program.
-* As we consider each statement, we consider the facts we know about the script's current runtime environment and update these facts given what we know about the statement's semantics.
+* As we consider each statement, we interrogate the facts we know about the script's current runtime environment and update these facts given what we know about the statement's semantics.
 * Unlike the script's actual execution, a fact about a variable like `y` might not be a single value, but a set of possible values.
-This set of values allows the static analysis tool to consider all possible executions at once, which is a very powerful approach.
+Using sets, a static analysis tool can consider all possible executions at once, which is a very powerful approach.
 And despite having variables whose exact value we don't know, we can still uncover runtime errors.

 ## A silly coding error